Frequently Asked Questions

 Standard Studio Session: $100

-Single studio session for one child with retouching of all final images, in studio order session and online proofing.
+Single studio session for one child (older than 3 months) with retouching of all final images, in studio order session and online proofing.

 Additions to Watch Me Grow Portraits: